 The Fraternity of Ancient Freemasons and the Order of Women Freemasons.

 Freemasonry for women came to this country from France in 1902 in the form of mixed Lodges (Co-Masonry).
-In 1908 some Co-Masons decided to break away to start a new Order because they objected to control from France and to some of the ritual and influences found in Co-Masonry.
-They wanted to practise Freemasonry on the same lines as the male United Grand Lodge of England.
+In 1908 some Co-Masons decided to break away to start a new Order because they objected to control from France and to some of the rituals and influences found in Co-Masonry.
+They wanted to practice Freemasonry on the same lines as the male United Grand Lodge of England.

 Order of Women Freemasons